Profile

 3. Does your state agency accept direct applications for services from individuals residing outside the United States (See UIFSA 307 - Alternative A), or does your state's law allow discretion in accepting these applications (See UIFSA 307 - Alternative B)?

-WV adopted Alternative A.
+WV has adopted Alternative A.

 19. International Information For Hague Convention Countries